EXPERIENCE

 I spent the afternoon of the day I arrived engaged in a form of shinrinyoku, forest therapy.
 Therapy requires a therapist, and that was Shimizu-san, a licensed forest therapist who has been leading these experiences for 26 years on top of his extensive experience as a forest guide.
 Shimizu began by explaining the science behind forest bathing; natural chemicals emitted by trees and other plants called phytoncides help protect from the effects of rotting or being eaten by insects.
 These antimicrobial chemicals have been found to protect humans in the same way they assist plants, fending off harmful bacteria, viruses, and fungi.

-But phytonicides have also been shown to have a positive effect on NK-type white blood cells, which attack tumor and virus cells, leading to speculation that regular forest bathing might also help prevent some types of cancer.
+But phytoncides have also been shown to have a positive effect on NK-type white blood cells, which attack tumor and virus cells, leading to speculation that regular forest bathing might also help prevent some types of cancer.

 Therefore, said Shimizu, the key to getting the most potential health benefits from forest bathing is getting the most exposure to phytonicides.
 Teaching us simple breathing exercises to be mindful of our breathing patterns and fill our lungs with fresh forest air, he encouraged us to slow down and enjoy a leisurely experience among the trees.